 The main form of presentation at Emerging Technologies is a working demonstration that provides a wow experience to the audience.
-You must be able to demonstrate your work to large amounts of attendees, and we ask you to provide extensive technical, logistical, and practical documentation in your submission.
 Running an Emerging Technologies demo is hard work, but also rewarding.
 Your work will be experienced by thousands of people and widely reported in the media.

-Accepted Emerging Technologies works will be presented as on-going demonstrations throughout SIGGRAPH Asia 2020 in Daegu, the Republic of Korea.
+Accepted Emerging Technologies works will be presented as on-going demonstrations throughout SIGGRAPH Asia 2020.
 Technical support will be provided to make the most of each demo.
 If your work is accepted, you will have the opportunity to give a technical presentation, advertised in the conference program.
 Media outreach efforts will be organized to further increase awareness and publicity.
 A promotional video will be widely distributed, and an extended abstract and video of each exhibit will be distributed through the ACM Digital Library for SIGGRAPH Asia.
 Also, if you want to give an oral presentation about your work, you may do so during the Emerging Technologies Talks session at SIGGRAPH Asia.

 The best submission will be rewarded with the "Best Tech Award" selected by the committee members.
-The best demonstration will be selected for the "Best Demo Award" by a jury on site.
+The best demonstration will be selected for the "Best Demo Award" by a jury.

 Emerging Technologies is the most important inseparable wheels of both SIGGRAPH and SIGGRAPH Asia, because SIGGRAPH is a conference on Computer Graphics and Interactive Techniques.
 The goal of Emerging Technologies is to gather and show such submissions as novel interactive technologies that have possibilities to bring benefits, usefulness, or comfort, into our future lives.